-In this article we discuss the possible contributions of global warming from Hydro-hotspots.
-We denote hydro-hotspot as water evaporation and bulk heating from low albedo asphalt type roads and cities surfaces.
-This includes both Highly Evaporating Surfaces (HES) and bulk warm Rain Water Management (RWM).
 We show in this article that such surfaces, while covering less than 2% of the Earth, can have very large effective areas, many times the size of the HES and RWM area itself compared with higher albedo absorbing vegetative areas that also include transpiration.
-This is significant since water vapor is the most potent greenhouse gas and data on specific humidity shows it is increasing yearly while relative humidity is not following this trend.
+This is significant since water vapor is the most potent greenhouse gas.
 City surfaces can prove to be enormous when tall buildings are considered.
 Hydro-hotspots generate high kinetic energy molecules in the troposphere which can decrease relative humidity while increasing specific humidity.
-It is thought that global warming ocean evaporation-CO2 feedback is the key contributor, but in this paper other issues are considered.
+It is thought that global warming ocean evaporation- $CO_2$ feedback is the key contributor, but in this paper other issues are considered.

 Also alarming is warm rain water management.
 For example, New York City dumps an estimated 27 billion gallons of waste water into the ocean each year.
 This pattern is followed by cities all over the world.
 This water is often warmed by hot city streets and buildings having high heat capacities.
 This is also lost land water storage as urban impermeable surfaces increase.
-Numerous concerns are pointed out: 1) warmer runoff to ocean water, 2) followed by loss of wet land storage in vegetative areas, 3) loss of land evaporation and precipitation, 4) increase in ocean precipitation creating higher land temperatures, and 5) dryer regions with drought-prone areas.
-This is key to global warming as decreasing land albedo of cities and streets translates effectively to more water vapor greenhouse gases due the growth of hydro-hot spots with large effective areas.
+Numerous concerns are pointed out: 1) warmer runoff to streams/ocean water, 2) loss of wetland storage in vegetative areas, 3) loss of land evaporation and precipitation, 4) increase in ocean precipitation creating higher land temperatures, and 5) dryer drought-prone regions.
+This is key as change in global warming goes as the change in specific and relative humidity which are functions of CO2, other GHGs, and as described here, HHS.